benplumridge/benplumridge.github.io/index.md

-# Ben Plumridge
+# Benjamin Plumridge
 Welcome to my personal website.
+I am a graduate student at the University of Tennessee, Knoxville.

 ## [CV](https://benplumridge.github.io/CV.pdf)